Overview

 Hepatitis B & C

-Both hepatitis B and C can be transmitted through contact with infected blood.
+Hepatitis B and C can both be spread by interacting with the blood that is affected.
 Sharing needles, contaminated medical equipment, or even tattoo equipment can spread these illnesses.

 -